JosePaumard/JDK20_2023-Loom-Lab/Readme.md

 ## Wrapping up

-You should now have two different extension of the `StructuredTaskScope` class, and a good understanding of how to use this class and extend it to precisely fit your business need.
-You should be able to very easily write unit tests for all the steps of your asynchronous processings, because all these steps are written in one method
+You should now have a good understanding of how virtual threads are working, and how you can use them in the Structured Concurrency Patterns.
+You also worked with Scoped Values, the pattern brough by Loom to improve the Thread Local variables patterns.